ToxicSamN/vsphere_performance_collector/README.md

 # vsphere_performance_collector
 Performance collector for VMs and ESXi hosts

+## Disclaimer
+The code presented in this repo was specifically designed for a customer use case and as such, means there may be sections of code that would need to be rewritten or modified for your specific use case.
+Specifically around the preparations and setup of the environments, the git repo locations, the file/folder structures, the contents of the systemd files (*.service) ect.

 ## Collector
 The metrics collectors will collect performance data from vcenter for all VMs and ESXi hosts.
 This is done on Linux RHEL7 and python 3.6.4 and sendign the data to a Telegraf/InfluxDB server.
 There is also a Django REST API for controlling how many objects each collector is collecting on.